pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	[bobbelderbos@imac tips_api (master)]$ source venv/bin/activate
 	(venv) [bobbelderbos@imac tips_api (master)]$

-It's also important to set `ALLOWED_HOSTS`, but it defaults to localhost which is fine for my local env:
+It's also important to set `ALLOWED_HOSTS`, but as we will see later I have it default to localhost which is fine for my local env.

-	ALLOWED_HOSTS = os.environ.get('ALLOWED_HOSTS', 'localhost, 127.0.0.1').split(', ')

-## Make a Django app
+## Create a Django project and app

 Let's make a Django project in the current (`.`) directory: